bitsoex/slate/source/index.html.md

 * 0323: No associated country code
 * 0324: Number already in use
 * 0325: Phone already verified
-* 0326: Quote is expired or invalid
+* 0326: API key is not active
 * 0327: Service unavailable for requesting location
 * 0328: Service unavailable for requesting country
 * 0329: Market order type must be in (maj, min)